HiddenHarmsHub/comparison-interface/README.md

 1. Custom weights can be defined for pairs of items.
 1. Multiple item groups can be defined to allow item selection at a higher level.
 1. The user registration page is configurable to collect the user data required for the study.
-1. The entire database can be dumped to a zip file containing either csv or tsv files.
+1. The entire database can be exported to a zip file containing either csv or tsv files.
 1. A limit can be set for the number of judgements that can be made by a single user. (optional)
 1. Ethics agreement acceptance can be configured to be mandatory at registration. (optional)
 1. Additional pages (such as user instructions) can be written/formatted as Google docs or in HTML and then rendered on the website. (optional).